dengfa02/GSFANet_IRSTD/README.md

 ## Usage
 * Run `train.py` to perform network training.
+It should be noted that since the size of the IRDST dataset has been doubled,the 'patch_size' in GSFANet also needs to be expanded by a factor of 2 to [64, 32, 16, 8].
 Example for training GSFANet on 'NUDT-SIRST' datasets:
   ```
   $ cd ./GSFANet
   $ python train.py --dataset 'NUDT-SIRST'